 Analysts say the CMHC’s opinion is “the best of all possible outcomes for the Canadian housing market”.
 History would suggest that such an ending is unlikely, and continued increases in price and volume (or even maintaining their current rate) are unsustainable.

 One thing fascinating about booms is the way people rationalize why they should continue – when we know they can’t.
 You be the judge – are Canadian commentators trapped in this same loop?

 Signs of trouble?
 Although sales activity rose in more than half of all Canadian markets in 2011, CREA reports that activity was down in over half of all local markets in January 2012 from the previous month in 2011.
 The “Big 3″ cities of Montreal, Toronto, and Vancouver, which resisted general softening in 2011, led the declines, proving that even they weren’t immune to the reduction of sales.

 Plus borrowers have taken on a lot of mortgage debt, and we know that loan defaults are a critical ingredient to a crash.
 David Ferrari, Broker-owner at Re/Max Realty Enterprises in Toronto noted “[w]e have a very debt-leveraged society, and in many cases homeowners continue to leverage their equity as much as possible.
 Therefore, even a small increase in interest rates could have a devastating impact on the ability of many homeowners to maintain mortgage payments.”

 Despite all of the above signs, is the Canadian real estate market different, and not on the implosion path traveled by Arizona?
-Next blog I will discuss those distinctions, and whether they may be enough to head off disaster.
+In Part 3 of this blog, I will discuss those distinctions, and whether they may be enough to head off disaster.